joshvdb/Portfolio-Analytics/README.md

 ## Graphical User Interface Guide

+A sample of the Graphical User Interface is shown in the file: Portfolio Analytics Sample Page.png.

 **Get Prices Tab**

+This tab contains two buttons that are used to get the most recent 5 months of prices for a set of equities and the benchmark.

 ![alt text](https://github.com/jjvdb/Portfolio-Analytics/blob/master/Diagrams/Get%20Prices%20Tab.png)

 **Variables Tab**

 ![alt text](https://github.com/jjvdb/Portfolio-Analytics/blob/master/Diagrams/Variables%20Tab.png)

 **Example Output**

+This image shows an example of the text ouput of the program - all portfolio analytics are listed here.
+These can be used, together with the graphs produced by the program, to gain an understanding of an equity portfolio.

 ![alt text](https://github.com/jjvdb/Portfolio-Analytics/blob/master/Diagrams/Example%20Output.png)

 ## Limitations